WatchOS

-watchOS is the operating system of the Apple Watch, developed by Apple Inc. It is based on iOS, the operating system used by the iPhone, and has many similar features.
+watchOS is the operating system of the Apple Watch, developed by Apple.
+It is based on iOS, the operating system used by the iPhone, and has many similar features.
 It was released on April 24, 2015, along with the Apple Watch, the only device that runs watchOS. watchOS exposes an API called WatchKit for developer use.

 The second version, watchOS 2, included support for native third-party apps and other improvements, and was released on September 21, 2015.
 The third version, watchOS 3, was released on September 13, 2016, to emphasize better performance and include new watch faces and stock apps.
 The fourth version, watchOS 4, was released on September 19, 2017.
 The fifth version, watchOS 5, was released on September 17, 2018, to add more third-party support and new workouts, along with the "Walkie-Talkie" feature.
 The sixth version, watchOS 6, was released on September 19, 2019.
 The seventh version, watchOS 7, was released on September 16, 2020, to support handwashing and sleep tracking.
 The eighth version, watchOS 8, was released on September 20, 2021, with updates in health monitoring, visuals, and apps.
 The ninth version, watchOS 9, was released on September 12, 2022.
+The tenth version, watchOS 10, was released on September 18, 2023.
+The 11th version, watchOS 11, was released on September 16, 2024.
+The 12th and current version, watchOS 26, was released on September 15, 2025.

 Interface overview

-The home screen (rendered by and also known as "Carousel") is composed of circular application icons, which can be zoomed in and out with the Digital Crown and dragged and launched by touching the display.
+The home screen, rendered by and also known as "Carousel", consists of circular application icons that can be zoomed in and out with the Digital Crown and launched by touching the display, allowing users to access their favorite apps.

-Prior to watchOS 3, Glances provided fast access to a summarized view of the most popular native or third-party applications used on Apple Watch.
+Prior to watchOS 3, "Glances" offered quick access to summaries of the most frequently used native and third-party applications.
 The Glances view was opened with a swipe-up gesture from the watch face screen.
-With watchOS 3, Glances were replaced by a redesigned Control Center – much like the one in iOS.
-The friends menu, invoked with the side button, now acts as a dedicated dock for apps.
+In watchOS 3, Glances were replaced with a redesigned Control Center that mirrors the functionality seen in iOS, providing a more unified experience across Apple devices.
+The Control Center is accessed with a swipe-up gesture from the watch face screen.
+Additionally, the friends menu, previously activated with the side button, was repurposed as a dedicated dock for apps, enhancing multitasking and app management.

-Different actions and options appear depending on whether the user taps or deep-presses, which an Apple Watch detects with its pressure-sensitive (Force Touch) Display.
+Prior to watchOS 7, different actions and options appeared depending on whether the user taps or deep-presses, detected with the pressure-sensitive (Force Touch) Display.
 Force Touch was completely removed in watchOS 7, and all actions requiring the feature were moved to specific options in the Settings app or to long-press actions.
+With the launch of watchOS 7, Force Touch technology was phased out.
+This feature was replaced by additional options in the Settings app and extended press gestures to accommodate all necessary interactions, making it more consistent with other Apple devices that do not support Force Touch.